DAVIDshenghuei/Docker/README.md

-# Docker Commands Reference Guide
+# Docker Command Notebook

-This document provides a comprehensive guide to commonly used Docker commands, along with their functionalities and usage examples.
-Whether you are starting with Docker or need a quick refresher, this guide has you covered.
+This document serves as a comprehensive guide to commonly used Docker commands, helping you manage images, containers, and more efficiently.

-Table of Contents

-Downloading and Running Docker Images
+## Purpose

+This notebook is designed to:

+1. Help users understand key Docker commands.

+2. Serve as a quick reference for daily Docker operations.

+3. Provide examples and explanations for container management.

+## Quick Guide to Docker Commands

-Managing Containers
+### Managing Images

-Copying Files

-Exporting and Importing Images

-Advanced Commands

-Downloading and Running Docker Images

-Pull an Image
+Download an image:

     docker pull [image]:[version]

-Downloads a specific image and version to your local system.
+Delete an image:

+    docker rmi [image]

+Export an image:

+    docker export [CONTAINER ID] > [filename.tar]

-Run an Image
+Import an image:

+    cat [filename.tar] | docker import - [user]/[image]:[version]

+### Running Containers

+Start a container:

     docker run [image]:[version]

-Runs the specified image.
-If the image is not available locally, it will download it first.

-Managing Containers

-Check Running Containers

-List currently running containers:

-docker ps

-List the last [number] of containers:

-docker ps -n [number]

-List all containers:

-docker ps -a

-List container IDs only:

-docker ps -q

-Rename a Container

-docker run --name=[new_name] [image] /bin/bash

-Assigns a custom name to a container.

-Start an Image with Command Prompt
+Start with a command-line interface:

     docker run -it [image] /bin/bash

-Exit the container: Use exit to close the container.

-Detach from the container without closing: Use Ctrl + P + Q.

-Restart a Stopped Container
+Start a stopped container:

     docker start [CONTAINER ID]

+Restart a container:

+    docker restart [CONTAINER ID]

-Stop a Container
+Stop a container:

     docker stop [CONTAINER ID]

-Delete Containers and Images

-Delete a stopped container:

-docker rm [CONTAINER ID]

-Delete an image:

-docker rmi [image]

-Force delete a container:
+Force stop and remove:

     docker rm -f [CONTAINER ID]

-Copying Files

-Copy Files Between Host and Container
+Rename a container:

+    docker run --name=[new_name] [image]

+### Container Status and Logs

+Check running containers:

+    docker ps

+Check all containers:

+    docker ps -a

+Fetch logs:

+    docker logs [CONTAINER ID]

+Inspect detailed information:

+    docker inspect [CONTAINER ID]

+### Working with Container Files

+Copy files from container to host:

     docker cp [CONTAINER ID]:[container_path] [host_path]

-Example:

-docker cp [CONTAINER ID]:/path/to/file /host/destination

-Exporting and Importing Images

-Export a Container as a TAR File

-docker export [CONTAINER ID] > [file_name.tar]

-Import an Image from a TAR File

-cat [file_name.tar] | docker import - [image_user]/[image_name]:[version]

-Advanced Commands

-Inspect Container Details
+View filesystem changes:

-docker inspect [CONTAINER ID]
+    docker diff [CONTAINER ID]

-View Container Logs
+### Container Operations

+Attach to a running container:

-docker logs [CONTAINER ID]
+    docker attach [CONTAINER ID]

-Monitor Running Processes
+Run a command in a container:

-docker top [CONTAINER ID]
+    docker exec -it [CONTAINER ID] /bin/bash

-Pause and Unpause Containers

-Pause:
+Pause a container:

     docker pause [CONTAINER ID]

-Unpause:
+Unpause a container:

     docker unpause [CONTAINER ID]

+### Saving and Loading Images

+Save an image:

+    docker save [image] > [filename.tar]

+Load an image:

+    docker load < [filename.tar]

-Tagging and Pushing Images
+### Searching and Tagging Images

+Search for an image:

+    docker search [term]

-Add a tag to an image:
+Tag an image:

     docker tag [image] [repository]:[tag]

-Push an image to Docker Hub:

-docker push [repository]:[tag]

-Additional Information
+### Additional Notes

-This guide includes both basic and advanced Docker commands to help streamline your container management workflow.
-For more detailed explanations, refer to the official Docker documentation.
+Use docker info to view system-wide information about your Docker setup.

+Use docker version to check the version of your Docker installation.

+To troubleshoot issues, inspect containers with docker inspect or view logs using docker logs.

+Tips for Managing Containers

+To detach from a running container without stopping it, use

+    Ctrl + P + Q.

+If a container is using an image you want to delete, you must remove the container first.

 Happy Dockering!